MarinCervinschi/Briscola/README.md

 ## How to Play
 - Click [here](https://github.com/MarinCervinschi/Briscola/releases/) and download the Briscola.jar file.
 - Double-click the file to run the game.
 Enjoy playing Briscola!
-- If alternative open the terminal and run the following command:
+- In alternative open the terminal and run the following command:
 ```bash
 java -jar Briscola.jar
 ```